Skip to main content

 When you purchase an activation key for the number of active connections and time frame chosen, you need to activate it.
 To do this, simply copy and the key from the Access Server portal into the field, Enter Activation Key here and click on Activate.

-To add more connections for your VPN, simply increase the number of connections for your subscription.
+To add more VPN connections, simply increase the number of connections for your subscription.
 Your activation key scales up or down as you adjust it in the pricing portal on our website.
-You can see your total VPN connections on your Activation page, on the Status Overview page, and from your pricing portal.
+You can see your total VPN connections on your Activation page, the Status Overview page, and your pricing portal.

 To add connections, sign in to the portal on OpenVPN.net, increase the number needed, then complete the payment process.
 Your updates automatically display on your Access Server.